Angel-GL-GL/MTS_Backend/README.md

-api/lines/{line}/opinions | POST | Registers an opinion at a line. api/stations/{station}/opinions | GET | Retrieves all the opinions of a station. api/lines/{line}/opinions | GET | Retrieves all the opinions of a line. api/opinions | PUT | Updates an opinion.
-api/opinions | DELETE | Deletes an opinion.
-api/user/{user}/opinions | GET | Retrieves all the opinions of a user. api/opinions/date | GET | Retrieves all the opinions on a given date.
+api/lines/{line}/opinions | POST | Registers an opinion at a line. api/stations/{station}/opinions | GET | Retrieves all the opinions of a station. api/lines/{line}/opinions | GET | Retrieves all the opinions of a line. api/opinions | PUT | Updates the body and type of an opinion. api/opinions | DELETE | Deletes an opinion. api/user/{user}/opinions | GET | Retrieves all the opinions of a user. api/opinions/date | GET | Retrieves all the opinions on a given date.